 The structure of the interview will normally include the following:

 ….as well as the opportunity to ask any questions.

 If you are successful at this interview you will be offered a conditional place.

 Bluecoat SCITT Alliance is committed to safeguarding and promoting the welfare of children and young people.
 Throughout the day, staff involved in the interviews and activities will be assessing applicants, their suitability to work with children, experience, qualifications (and subject knowledge) and potential to become a trainee teacher.

 How school placements work

-Bluecoat SCITT Alliance works with a range of partner schools within the Alliance, and are selected carefully.
-Collaboration and partnership is the foundation of school based training.
-In hosting trainees Partner schools shall ensure that trainees have access to a range of experiences allowing them to fulfil the requirements of all of the Teachers’ Standards applicable to the phase being taught, and will be invited to participate in programme planning and improvements to the programme as part of the self-evaluation process.
+Bluecoat SCITT Alliance works with a range of different partner schools across Nottingham, selected carefully to ensure trainees have a high quality experience.
+Collaboration and partnership is the foundation of school-based training.
+In hosting trainees, partner schools shall ensure that trainees have access to a range of experiences, allowing them to fulfil the requirements of all of the Teachers’ Standards applicable to the phase being taught, and will be invited to participate in programme planning and improvements to the programme as part of the self-evaluation process.